openebs-archive/openebs-docs/docs/mayctl.md

    maya-apiserver-3053842955-zdlz4       1/1       Running            0          24d
    ```

-2. It is possible that there are multiple instances of maya-apiserver pods for scale purposes.
+2. It is possible that there are multiple instances of maya-apiserver pods for scaling purposes.
 You can run mayactl in any one of them.
 Pick one of the pods for the below `exec` command

    ```
    kubeshell:~$ kubectl exec -it maya-apiserver-3053842955-zdlz4 /bin/bash